Mansuri98/starwarss-book/README.md

 ## Learn More 📚

-For more information on React, Apollo Client, Ant Design, and other technologies used, refer to their official documentation:
+For more information on React, Apollo Client, Ant Design, and other technologies used, refer to their official documentation below:

 - [React documentation](https://reactjs.org/)
 - [Apollo Client](https://www.apollographql.com/docs/react/)